jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 > - Even Pennsylvanian James Wilson, a signer of both the Declaration of
 >   Independence and the Constitution, and one of the more democratic of
->   the founding fathers, described suffrage as a “*darling privilege of
+>   the founding fathers, described suffrage as a “darling privilege of
->   free men*” that could and should be “extended as far as
+>   free men” that could and should be “extended as far as
 >   considerations of safety and order will permit.”

-## James Wilson
+## James Wilson on Suffrage

 - “*A momentous question now occurs—who shall be entitled to suffrage?
-  This **darling privilege of freemen** should certainly be extended as far as considerations of safety and order will possibly admit.
+  This darling privilege of freemen should certainly be extended as far as considerations of safety and order will possibly admit.
 The correct theory and the true principles of liberty require, that every citizen, whose circumstances do not render him necessarily dependent on the will of another, should possess a vote in electing those, by whose conduct his property, his reputation, his liberty, and his life, may be all most materially affected.*”

-## Pennsylvania Suffrage at the founding
+## Pennsylvania Suffrage

-- “*‘In the constitution of Pennsylvania, the great principle, which animates and governs this subject, is secured by an explicit declaration, that “elections shall be free and equal.”
-This is enumerated among the great points, which are “excepted out of the general powers of government, and shall for ever remain inviolate.”
+- “*In the constitution of Pennsylvania, the great principle, which animates and governs this subject, is secured by an explicit declaration, that ‘elections shall be free and equal.’
+This is enumerated among the great points, which are “excepted out of the general powers of government, and shall for ever remain inviolate.’
-  The practical operation of this great and inviolable principle is thus specified and directed: “In elections by the citizens, every freeman of the age of twenty one years, having resided in the state two years next before the election, and within that time paid a state or county tax, which shall have been assessed at least six months before the election, shall enjoy the rights of an elector.’*”
+  The practical operation of this great and inviolable principle is thus specified and directed: ‘In elections by the citizens, every **freeman** of the **age of twenty one** years, having **resided in the state two years** next before the election, and within that time **paid a state or county tax**, which shall have been **assessed at least six months** before the election, shall enjoy the rights of an elector.’*”

 ## Earning the privilege

-> - Only men with property, preferably real property, were deemed to be
+> - Only men with property, preferably \*real\*\* property, were deemed
->   sufficiently attached to the community and sufficiently affected by
+>   to be sufficiently attached to the community and sufficiently
->   its laws to have earned the privilege of voting
+>   affected by its laws to have earned the privilege of voting
 >   - The propertyless, if enfranchised, would constitute a menace to
 >     the maintenance of a well-ordered community
 > - The interests of the propertyless, like those of women and children,